philippinespire/pire_ssl_data_processing/README.md

 Now you are ready to remove haplotigs and close gaps from your best decontaminated assembly.

-Redundans deconstructs your assembly and builds it again with an algorith that removes haplotigs and closes gaps in scaffolds.
+Redundans deconstructs your assembly and builds it again with an algorithm that removes haplotigs and closes gaps in scaffolds.
  The resulting assembly might be smaller but less fragmented.
-If you run BUSCO and QUAST again (you should do this after the Blobtools step), you will notice that some metrics might have change and you are likely to see a step deceline in the number of Ns in your assembly
+If you run BUSCO and QUAST again (you should do this after the Blobtools step), you will notice that some metrics might have changed and you are likely to see a steep deceline in the number of Ns in your assembly
 (last metric given by QUAST)

 You will need:
 * A regex that locates all the fq.gz sequence files used in the actual assembly
-* The best decomtaminated assembly
+* The best decontaminated assembly
 * An out dir that reflects the library used in the assembly

 Make sure to use " " in your arguments if your regex includes a wildcard *